-Seating: Classroom desks and other seat spaces will be rearranged so that staff and students' physical bodies are six feet apart to the maximum extent possible while also maintaining 35 square feet per person.
+- Seating: Student desks and other seat spaces will be rearranged so that students' physical bodies are at least three feet apart.
 Seating will be assigned so students are in the same seat at all times.

-Materials: Each classroom will limit the sharing of community supplies when possible (e.g., scissors, pencils, etc.).
+Where possible, all student desks will face the same direction or students will sit on only one side of tables. - Materials: Each classroom will limit the sharing of community supplies when possible (e.g., scissors, pencils, etc.).
 If needed to share, these items will be cleaned frequently.
-Hand sanitizer and tissues will be available for use by students and staff.

-Handwashing: All students will wash or sanitize their hands prior to lunch.
-Additional hand washing or hand sanitizing opportunities will be provided throughout the school day, such as when transitioning between activities, before and after every snack and meal, after coming inside, after sneezing, blowing the nose, or coughing.

-Signage at sinks/hand washing stations will remind students and staff of effective handwashing practices.
+Hand sanitizer and tissues will be available for use by students and staff. - Handwashing: All students will wash or sanitize their hands prior to lunch.
+Additional hand washing or hand sanitizing opportunities will be provided throughout the school day, such as when transitioning between activities, before and after every snack and meal, after coming inside, after sneezing, blowing the nose, or coughing. - Signage at sinks/hand washing stations will remind students and staff of effective handwashing practices.

-2g.
+Requirements for 2g.
 PLAYGROUNDS, FIELDS, RECESS, BREAKS, AND RESTROOMS

 - Keep school playgrounds closed to the general public until park playground equipment and benches reopen in the community (see Oregon Health Authority's Specific Guidance for Outdoor Recreation Organizations). - After using the restroom students must wash hands with soap and water for 20 seconds.
-Soap must be made available to students
+Soap must be made available to students and staff.
+For learning outside if portable bathrooms are used, set up portable hand washing stations and create a regular cleaning schedule.